What is it called when someone says, “Move on”, A goodbye, a lesson, or a wound learning its own name?

 However, no matter how old you are, there’s always something to learn from any moment or from anyone who is an integral part of your life right now.
 Learn what you can from those you admire and most importantly from the walk of your own life and apply it in real sense as much as possible ….

-It’s likely that as you were writing to me, I was walking back home from work, taking in the beauty of the flowers in my charming neighborhood …
+My Dear, It’s likely that as you were writing to me, I was walking back home from work, taking in the beauty of the flowers in my charming neighborhood …

 I adore my neighborhood.
 The scenery is incredibly captivating with its tall trees and beautiful blossoming flowers.
 I frequently opt to walk home from work, as it’s only 850-1000 steps from my workplace to my home …